sabdesoto/Project_Cookie_Cutter/README.md

 Dependencies:
 To Run the script you need to access the terminal and enter the script in the same directory the script is located in.

-This is an edit by Talia
+This is an edit by Talia -hardly